 - Averted in another episode where Bull wins his choice of a free toupee and goes with the genuinely stylish (and indestructible) "Shatner Turbo 2000", which instantly turns him into a Chick Magnet.

 - Showed up in How I Met Your Mother when Marshall, having shaved some of his hair off in a brief fit of insanity, needed something to cover his head before going down the aisle on his wedding day.
 One of the guests at the wedding has one of these toupees that just might work, but, come hell or high water, the guy refuses to admit he's wearing a toupee at all.
 Eventually Barney just snatches it off his head.
+However when Marshall puts it on it still looks obvious.

 Elaine: I DON'T LIKE THIS THING!
 AND HERE'S WHAT I'M DOING WITH IT! [throws it out Jerry's window]